fpereiro/gotoB/readme.md

 We invoke `B.say` passing as its first argument a context object with the `from` key set to `id` (so that this event can be tracked to the DOM event that generated it.

-After this, we iterate the elements of `ev` - notice that if this `ev` has only a verb and a path, we add a third argument `{raw: 'this.value'}`, which we'll cover in a minute.
+After this, we iterate the elements of `ev` - notice that if this `ev` has only a verb and a path, we add a third argument `{raw: 'this.value'}`, which we'll review in a minute.

 ```javascript
          output += ' B.say ({"from": id}, ' + dale.go (ev.length === 2 ? ev.concat ({raw: 'this.value'}) : ev, function (v, k) {
 ```

 `B.ev` has a mechanism to allow you to pass raw arguments to `B.say`.
 A raw event is a string that is not stringified, and thus can be used to access the event properties directly.
 For example, if you want to access the value of an `input` field, you would need the raw argument `this.value`.
 To represent raw elements, `B.ev` expects an object with a key `raw` and a value that is a string.

+Going back to the default value of `{raw: 'this.value'}`: when no arguments are passed, a very useful default is to return the value of the element - for example, for handlers with `<input>` or `<textarea>` elements.

 If we're iterating the third element of the `ev` onwards (which means that we've already covered `verb` and `path`) and the object has a `raw` key with a string as value, we merely return the value without stringifying it.
 Notice that if any other keys are present in the object, we ignore them.